code2933/message-flow-component/README.md

 As a type of user message, text message and image message should have plenty of commonalities, such as a user avatar and the same ui wrapper of content.
 It seems hoc wrappers like `withUserMessageContainer` and `withSystemMessageContainer` could be a good choice.

-Form the perspective of flow direction, a message can be classified as
+From the perspective of flow direction, a message can be classified as

 - flow in
 - flow out